Professional Reviews

 • Malwarebytes.
 Malwarebytes is a super-affordable but pretty bare-bones antivirus.
 It has a few useful security features, but it doesn’t offer any specific protection for your emails.

 • Panda Dome.
 Panda is a decent antivirus, with reasonably priced plans and good malware protection.
-However, it only provides email protection for business users, not for home users, so I couldn’t include it on my list.
+However, its email protection is not included in any of the plans for home users.

 Frequently Asked Questions